Nintendo profit jumps 39% on Switch software sales

-TOKYO — Japanese video game maker Nintendo Co. is reporting a 39% rise in profit for the fiscal year through March on healthy software sales for its popular Switch console.
+TOKYO — Japanese video game maker Nintendo Co. reported Thursday a 39% rise in profit for the fiscal year through March on healthy software sales for its popular Switch console.

-The Kyoto-based company behind the Super Mario and Pokemon franchises on Thursday reported a 194 billion yen ($1.7 billion) annual profit.
+The Kyoto-based company behind the Super Mario and Pokemon franchises recorded a 194 billion yen ($1.7 billion) annual profit.
 Annual sales rose 14% to 1.2 trillion yen ($10.7 billion).

 Nintendo says popular Switch software included “Super Smash Bros.
 Ultimate,” which sold 13.8 million units.